The world's largest cruise ship is getting another sister.

 Royal Caribbean Cruises Ltd. revealed plans to build a 5th Oasis-class ship, less than a week after 5,479-passenger Harmony of the Seas set sail on her inaugural cruise.
 The new ship is scheduled for delivery in 2021.

 Additionally, the company announced it would double the new Edge Class of Celebrity Cruises with two vessels slated for 2021 and 2022.
-The first two, scheduled to debut in 2018 and 2020, represent a new class that offers "small-ship itineraries with large-ship amenities."
+The first two, scheduled to debut in 2018 (Celebrity Edge) and 2020 (Celebrity Beyond), represent a new class that offers "small-ship itineraries with large-ship amenities."
 The Edge-class ships will be smaller than line's Solstice Class but bigger than Millennial Class.

 In a statement, both line's presidents shared thoughts on the expansion.